 How do we age?
 The hallmarks of ageing

 There is much debate among researchers about the mechanisms that contribute to the ageing process.
-However, it is widely accepted that damage to genetic material, cells and tissues that accumulates with age and can no longer be repaired by the body is the cause of the loss of function associated with age.
-But what causes this damage at the molecular level and why it can be repaired in young but not in old organisms is far less clear.
+However, it is widely accepted that damage to genetic material, cells and tissues that accumulates with age and cannot be repaired by the body is the cause of the loss of function associated with ageing.
+What is less clear is what causes this damage at the molecular level and why it can be repaired in young organisms but not in old ones.

-To better characterise the ageing process, researchers have begun to identify and categorise the cellular and molecular hallmarks of ageing.
-It is generally assumed that various hallmarks contribute to the ageing process and together determine the observable features of ageing.
-A relevant process is considered a hallmark of ageing if its deterioration causes premature ageing, while its improvement promotes health during ageing and extends lifespan.
+To better characterise the ageing process, researchers have begun to identify and categorise the cellular and molecular hallmarks of ageing [López-Otín et al. 2013 & 2023, Kennedy et al. 2014].
+It is generally accepted that different hallmarks contribute to the ageing process and together determine the observable features of ageing.
+A relevant process is considered a hallmark of ageing if its deterioration causes premature ageing, whereas its improvement promotes health during ageing and extends lifespan.

 The hallmarks of ageing: